as595/BBB-MSc/README.md

-# BBB-MSc
+# HTRU1-MSc
-Repository for MSc(R) project on BBB for FR classification
+Repository for material relating to the MSc project on Bayesian Neural Networks using the HTRU1 dataset